bmackenty/rotationMaker.py/README.md

 # rotationMaker.py
-makes a rotating ics calendar
+makes a rotating calendar for a school.